Idukki

 AI content tagging for UGC: how it works and why manual tagging does not scale

-What content tagging is
+What is AI content tagging for UGC?

 Content tagging attaches structured labels to each photo or video describing what it contains: the product or category shown, the setting, dominant colours, the activity, whether a person is present, the mood.
 A post is no longer just "image 4471".
 It is "linen overshirt · beige · outdoor · daylight · worn".
 Those labels are what turn a pile of media into a queryable library.
+The same tags also power natural-language retrieval, which is the idea behind visual search and shop-the-look.

-Why manual tagging quietly fails
+Why does manual tagging quietly fail?

 Manual tagging works for a demo and fails in production, for reasons that are structural rather than about effort: